MicrosoftDocs/bingmaps-docs/BingMaps/articles/bing-maps-tile-system.md

  `pixelY = (0.5 – log((1 + sinLatitude) / (1 – sinLatitude)) / (4 * pi)) * 256 * 2` <sup>level</sup>

  The latitude and longitude are assumed to be on the WGS 84 datum.
-Even though [!INCLUDE[ve_product_name](../articles/includes/ve-product-name-md.md)] uses a spherical projection, it’s important to convert all geographic coordinates into a common datum, and WGS 84 was chosen to be that datum.
+Even though [Bing Maps](../articles/includes/ve-product-name-md.md) uses a spherical projection, it’s important to convert all geographic coordinates into a common datum, and WGS 84 was chosen to be that datum.
 The longitude is assumed to range from -180 to +180 degrees, and the latitude must be clipped to range from -85.05112878 to 85.05112878.
 This avoids a singularity at the poles, and it causes the projected map to be square.

 ### Tile Coordinates and Quadkeys
  To optimize the performance of map retrieval and display, the rendered map is cut into tiles of 256 x 256 pixels each.
 As the number of pixels differs at each level of detail, so does the number of tiles: